TylerCode/IndexWatcher/README.md

 I'll eventually refine this a bit, but it really depends on how this restock goes.
 Also, VIAC is already a superior product, I just wanted texts.

+### Info on Twitter Dev Account
+I'm not going to make the instructions at this time for Twitter.
+It's a bit of a PITA but just know that none of the questions are trick questions and we ONLY WANT TO READ tweets so just be honest and you'll be fine.
+If you want to skip twitter you can by setting the "checkValveTwitter" setting to "0" instead of "1"